|

 paradigms and political institutions.
 For example, he writes, "Like the

-paradigms proves to be a choice between incompatible modes of community
+between competing paradigms proves to be a choice between incompatible modes

-schema, something to be avoided like nuclear war.
+phase in Bhaskar's schema, something to be avoided

 Kuhn's paradigmatic, that is, anti-pluralist science